This investigation is free and open to everyone.

 Section 06Methodology

 Full-text extraction from DOJ-hosted PDFs via SQLite corpus (6.3GB, 1.38M documents).
-Three-way trust comparison, prosecution memo analysis, and cross-document entity reconciliation.
+Three-way trust comparison, prosecution memo analysis, cross-document entity reconciliation, institutional banking analysis, corporate registry research, and NPA immunity assessment.

 This investigation report is part of the EFTA Investigation — a systematic analysis of documents released under the Epstein Files Transparency Act.
 All findings are evidence-based and sourced to specific EFTA documents.